stphdenis/modules-client-server/README.md

 - `serverModulesName` : name of the directory where all modules have to be under `serverSrcPath` if defined
 - `moduleClientCommonName` : name of the directory where all common ressources of each modules have to be for the client side if defined
 - `moduleServerCommonName` : name of the directory where all common ressources of each modules have to be for the server side if defined
+- `gitignore` : the symlinks are included in `.gitignore` files of client, server and modules root directories (default to true)

 If `moduleClientCommonName` and `moduleServerCommonName` are both used, you don't have to use `--sync`.